-This post is a visitor's guide to the Golden Gate Bridge, with tips on how to get here, where to park, where to get the best views as well as guided and self-guided tours.
+To make the whole process easier on everyone, we decided to make this visitor's guide to the Golden Gate Bridge, with tips on how to get here, where to park, where to get the best views and more.

 Check out our pay-what-like tours of San Francisco, including our Golden Gate Bridge tour!